Russ Malkin: Other works

-As well as television, production and branded content, Russ wrote his book ‘Big Earth's 101 Amazing Adventures,’ published by Transworld in 2011.
-The book documents the must-go places and routes Russ has visited for other keen adventurers to follow.
-During Malkin’s early career, he produced events that broke several world records including the world’s fastest produced feature film in 1990, the world’s largest aerobics event with the 1993 Boots' Aerobathon as well as three world records for the indoor go-karting, outdoor go karting and electric go-karting.
-Malkin was also responsible for saving the HEMS London Air Ambulance Service after it lost its sponsor, securing sponsorship from Richard Branson who assumed the contract for the next 10 years.
+As well as television, production and branded content, Malkin wrote his book ‘Big Earth's 101 Amazing Adventures’, published by Transworld in 2011.
+The book documents the must-go places and routes he has visited, for other keen adventurers to follow.
+During Malkin’s early career, he produced events that broke several world records including the fastest produced feature film in 1990, the largest aerobics event with the 1993 Boots’s Aerobathon as well as three world records for the indoor go-karting, outdoor go-karting and electric go-karting.
+He was also responsible for saving the HEMS London Air Ambulance Service after it lost its sponsor, securing sponsorship from Richard Branson who assumed the contract for the next 10 years.

-As a fellow of Unicef and the Royal Geographical Society, Russ’ philosophy is ‘Travel the world and do some good at the same time’.
+He is a fellow of UNICEF and the Royal Geographical Society.